Wizcorp/tina.js/README.md

 ## API

-Existing playable components are: Tween, Timeline, Sequence, Timer, Ticker, Recorder, Delay.
+Existing playable components are: Tween, NestedTween, Timeline, Sequence, Delay, Timer, Ticker (Recorder coming soon).
 The following is a non-exhaustive list of possibilities offered by the API.

 ### Tween